couchbaselabs/touchbase/README.md

 ### Bucket Setup

 Once you have a working version of Couchbase Server, go to **http://IPofYourMachine:8091**.
-Use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on.
+Use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on. **Make sure that you have Couchbase Server running**.
+On Mac, this is done simply by clicking Couchbase Server in your Launchpad.
+You will see the Couchbase logo in your dock near the wifi label in the top right hand side of your screen.
 Then complete the following steps.
  1. Login, and then navigate to the **'Data Buckets'** tab at the top of the screen.
  2. From here you can create these 3 buckets simply and easily using the 'Create Bucket' button.
 These buckets will be called **users** and **users_pictures** and **users_publishments**.
 Changing these bucketnames is possible in the 'config.json' file.
 If you changed 'config.json' to use only one bucket, or two buckets, simply create those one or two buckets.
   4. Allot around 100 mb each to these buckets for initial testing, and closer to 300mb to use the **users_pictures** bucket.
 If you used only one or two buckets, just increase the amount of RAM for the bucket that is storing the pictures.